jjeffcaii/mongo-proxy/README.md

-# mongo-proxy ( STILL WORKING ON IT!!!
-DO NOT USE IT IN PRODUCTION!!! )
+# mongo-proxy
 an easy toolkit used to create your own proxy server for MongoDB.

+*STILL WORKING ON IT!!!
+DO NOT USE IT IN PRODUCTION!!!*

 ## Code Example

-> The following codes are very ugly.
-I'll try to optimize them next time.

 ```go